yhlscut/C4/README.md

 ## Note

-This is a refactored objected-oriented version of the original code for the C4 method.
+This is a refactored version of the original code for the C4 method in an objected-oriented fashion.
+The code was tested and has the same behaviour of the original version.
+In particular, it is able to reproduce the same results shown in the paper.

 ## Installation
 Please install [Anaconda](https://www.anaconda.com/distribution/) firstly.